ftuyama/duel-links-bot/README.md

 1. Install
   - Install Duellink PC from Steam
-  - Download Autowin cheat
+  - Download Autowin cheat from [here](https://ex.in.th)
-    for now, this farm bot only compatible with Autowin  and skip PVE cheat for Duellink PC via Steam from [conom.org](http://conom.org/).
+    for now, this farm bot only compatible with Autowin  and skip PVE cheat for Duellink PC via Steam from that site.
 Read carefully and follow necessary step on that link
   - Install Autoit with full installation mode.
 You can get it in [here](https://www.autoitscript.com/site/autoit/downloads/)
-  - Donwload and install Advanced Pixel Search Library for Autoit from [here](https://www.autoitscript.com/forum/topic/126430-advanced-pixel-search-library/), put all files inside your repository.
-There is a help file in there in case you are interested.
 2. Configuration
   - Open *DuelLinksConfiguration.exe* in `C:\Program Files (x86)\Steam\steamapps\common\Yu-Gi-Oh!
 Duel Links`.
-Disable fullscreen and set resolution to 800x450
+Disable fullscreen and set resolution to 1280x720
   - Make sure four area tabs in lower Duellink screen that lead to four different areas(gate, duel, card shop, card studio) is clearly visible.
 In my case
     I must hide the Windows Taskbar because its block Duellink's tab.